Factorization envelopes and enveloping vertex algebras: Introduction

 Let $X$ be a complex manifold, and consider the Dolbeault complex $\clA^{0, \bullet}_X(U)$ on an open subset $U\subset X$.
 Varying open subsets $U\subset X$, it forms a sheaf on $X$.
 For a Lie conformal algebra $L$ and a morphism $D\colon \clA^{0, \bullet}_X\to \clA^{0, \bullet}_X$ of sheaves satisfying

 we construct, in \cref{ss:HDCLA}, a prefactorization algebra $\LXD$ on $X$ taking values in dg Lie algebras internal to the category of convenient vector spaces.

-A factorization envelope is a construction of a prefactorization algebra from one valued in dg Lie algebras, obtained by applying the symmetric monoidal functor $C^\CE_\bullet$ that takes the Chevalley--Eilenberg complex.
+A factorization envelope is a procedure for constructing a prefactorization algebra from a precosheaf valued in dg Lie algebras, obtained by applying the symmetric monoidal functor $C^\CE_\bullet$ of Chevalley--Eilenberg chains.
 Thus, a factorization envelope yields a prefactorization algebra $C^\CE_\bullet\LXD$ on $X$ with values in chain complexes of convenient vector spaces.
 Moreover, by composing this with the symmetric monoidal functor $H_\bullet$ of taking homology, we obtain a prefactorization algebra $H^\CE_\bullet\LXD\ceq H_\bullet C^\CE_\bullet\LXD$ on $X$ with values in convenient vector spaces.
+Although many prefactorization algebras arising from factorization envelopes are in fact factorization algebras \cite[Theorem 6.6.1]{CG}, including in particular $C^\CE_\bullet\LXD$ and $H^\CE_\bullet\LXD$, we do not study their local-to-global condition.

 Now we focus on the case where $X=\bbC$ and $D=\pdd_z$.
 In this case, for an $\bbN$-graded Lie conformal algebra $L=\bigoplus_{\Delta\in \bbN}L_\Delta$, we can equip $\LCD$ with an $S^1\ltimes \bbC$-equivariant structure, which in turn induces an $S^1\ltimes \bbC$-equivariant structure on $H^\CE_\bullet\LCD$.
 To verify that $H^\CE_\bullet\LCD$ is amenably holomorphic, we assume the following technical condition: \begin{itemize} \item [$(*)$] There exists a graded linear subspace $E\subset L$ such that